ar90n/github-topics-trending/README.md

 # github-topics-trending
 Static web site and its crawler for Topics in GitHub Trending.
+All you need is only GitHub.

 [Demo](https://ar90n.github.io/github-topics-trending/)

+## Features
+* Crawler works in GitHub Action
+* Web pages are hosted in GitHub Pages

 ## Start with development server
 ```